 Brussels Itinerary Map

 Just like most of the European capitals, Brussels is a relatively safe city.
 Violent crimes are rare.
 Same goes for tourist scams.
-The main danger in Brussels are the pickpockets.
+The main danger in Brussels is the pickpockets.
 Be very vigilant around the major tourist attractions (like the Grand Place and the peeing boy), inside the metro and around Brussels’ train station.

 The capital of Belgium may be safe, but that doesn’t mean you should go there unprepared.
 On each of my guides, I try to stress how vital travel insurance is.
 I used World Nomads who, over the years, have proven themselves to me more than once over the years.
 The link above will give you a 5% discount, but If you have another favorite provider, that’s ok.
 Just make sure you have one because you never know what may happen.

 If you land on Zaventem Airport, you’ve got plenty of options to get to town.